vcruvinelr/goat-website/_docs/heatmap.md

 ##### 3.3 Calculation with different sensitivity indices
 In the second case we calculate the accessibility to groceries in 15min (β=300000 and β=400000).
 This means the sensitivity parameter depends on the categories of grocery.
-For this example, we used β= 400000 for the type of grocery hypermarket and β= 300000 for discount supermarket und supermarket.
+For this example, we used β= 400000 for the type of grocery hypermarket and β= 300000 for discount supermarket and supermarket.

 <img class="img-responsive" src="../../img//Docs/technical_documentation/heatmap/different_sensitivity.png" title="Accessibility to groceries in 15min with different sensitivity indices" >